Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 1. Enter your Dealer_ID into the command line prompt, taking note of type of data the tool will accept.
 2. Enter the sales total for that dealer into the command line, again taking note of the type of data the tool will accept.
+3. Press 'Run Programme' to restart the tool

 The outcome of a successful use of the tool will be a display of the total to pay to the dealer and the total to pay to the house (owner).
 The command line interface will also confirm data has been added to the Google worksheet.